The Guide to the Vanuatu Language: Bislama

 Many English words are simplified: "small" becomes smol, "three" becomes tri, and "behind" becomes bihaen.

 French-derived words maintain some French pronunciation: merci (thank you) is pronounced with a French accent.
-(Although the English-derived version, tankyu, is more commonly used).
+(Although the English-derived version, tankyu or tankiyu, is more commonly used).

 Some words from local Melanesian languages retain their original pronunciation patterns, which can vary between islands.